toonn/gevcrypt-presentatie22mei/oiccpf_22may.rst

 Summary
 =======

-* Signatures schemes using CRT, e.g. RSA and Rabin, are especially vulnerable
+* Signature schemes using CRT, e.g. RSA and Rabin, are especially vulnerable
 * Other implementations of RSA signatures are also vulnerable but require many more faults
 * Identification schemes are vulnerable as well, e.g. Fiat-Shamir, Schnorr